XML Schema

 </person>

-You can define the "person" element in a schema, like this:
+You can define the "person" element in a schema,

 <xs:element name="person">